Holler, Germany: Geography

-The community lies in the Westerwald south of Montabaur in the Nassau Nature Park.
-The community belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.
+The municipality lies in the Westerwald south of Montabaur in the Nassau Nature Park.
+The municipality belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.

 History

 In 1228, Holler had its first documentary mention in the Eberbach Monastery's Oculus Memoriae.

 Politics

-Community council
+municipality council

 The council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a municipal election on 13 June 2004.